JanKolo04/task-table/README.md

 ## TASKS
-- [x] if input text is empty add was block
-- [x] make delete button in task
-- [x] make working porgress and delete button
 - [ ] add SQL and PHP session for user
-- [x] chnage text in button
-- [x] frontend for login page
-- [x] add task container to taskAll and make his center
-- [x] make vertical middle text in task
 - [ ] make static text div to task div
 - [ ] add max text input lenght in password and login in register
 - [ ] make in order login page